Shivraj-K09/cyan-deploy/README.md

 - [ ] Need korean translation of everything to implement in the korea

 - [ ] Need to make video of the admin section

+- [ ] In dashboard the points paid and points used are not showing the correct values those are just demo values.
+Need to fix it